 Psychologically, the shifts caused great cognitive dissonance.
 Strategy 2 had been the best option for most people for decades—but maybe now it wasn’t?
 Surely I made the right decision—but now the others look better?
 What can it mean, when fundamental life choices change out from under you?
 This provokes confusion, resentment, and uncertainty.
 Anti-rational religious claims were a relatively effective treatment.
 You could take pride in doing what was religiously right, at great cost, even though it might seem senseless otherwise.

 In fact, over the past few decades, many have shifted away from the early-marriage, large-family strategy.
 Some have moved in the direction of delay.
 Conservatives have smaller families than they did—although on average they still have almost one more child than liberals.
-Many send children to college—despite the discrimination conservatives may face there.
+Many send children to college.
 On the other hand, economic trends that started in the 1970s have accelerated, making it ever more difficult to raise a family on a single working-class income.
 Many have despaired, given up, and slid into strategy 1—which may seem like total failure.